opencontainers/wg-reference-types/docs/proposals/PROPOSAL_A.md

 # Proposal A

-This proposal defines a new artifact manifest and corresponding referrers extension API for registries to support reference types.
+Defines a new artifact manifest and corresponding referrers extension API.

 ## Description